 2003: Luther Vandross, who was recovering from a stroke suffered in April, had the #1 album with Dance With My Father.

-2004: The funeral is held for Ray Charles at the First AME Church in Los Angeles.
+2004: Ray Charles' funeral was at the First AME Church in Los Angeles.
 Stevie Wonder, Willie Nelson and B.B.
 King performed at the service, which was attended by Little Richard, Berry Gordy Jr. and Jesse Jackson.

 2006: Nelly Furtado had the #1 U.K. song with "Maneater".

-2007: Hank Medress of the Tokens died of lung cancer.
+2007: Hank Medress of the Tokens died of lung cancer in Manhattan, New York at age 68.

 2010: Richard Carpenter and his late sister Karen of the Carpenters, Herb Alpert and Donna Summer were inducted into the Hollywood Bowl Hall of Fame.

-2011: Clarence Clemons, famous saxophonist with Bruce Springsteen's E Street Band, died at the age of 69 from complications of a stroke suffered on June 12.
+2011: Clarence Clemons, famous saxophonist with Bruce Springsteen's E Street Band, died in West Palm Beach, Florida at the age of 69 from complications of a stroke suffered on June 12.

 2011: The city of Chicago dedicated Sam Cooke Way in honor of its native son.

-2007: Hank Medress of the Tokens died of lung cancer.
+2007: Hank Medress of the Tokens died of lung cancer in Manhattan, New York at age 68.

 2010: Richard Carpenter and his late sister Karen of the Carpenters, Herb Alpert and Donna Summer were inducted into the Hollywood Bowl Hall of Fame.

-2011: Clarence Clemons, famous saxophonist with Bruce Springsteen's E Street Band, died at the age of 69 from complications of a stroke suffered on June 12.
+2011: Clarence Clemons, famous saxophonist with Bruce Springsteen's E Street Band, died in West Palm Beach, Florida at the age of 69 from complications of a stroke suffered on June 12.

 2011: The city of Chicago dedicated Sam Cooke Way in honor of its native son.